thgrund/tidal-looper/README.md

 once $ s "looper" -- writes one cycle to the loop buffer and uses the input port 0 and the sample number 0
 ```

-In this case you should use `once`, because you would override the buffer with each cycle and therefore you never here a result.
 After recording you can listen back to the result with

 ```haskell